sosnus/iap-client/docs/index.md

   6. Chopper is very interesting library and easy to use.
   7. First time we test web application during load test, and we know that Our server can working with about `800` users at the same time per Office instance.
 It is great score, because we acheve it on ASP server 3.5GB RAM 2vCPU where we had a lot of other applications hosted on same ASP!
   8. It was amazing challenge and interesting course, thank You one more time, ~**STANISŁAW PUŁAWSKI**
+* Spring boot is nice framework for API development and backend applications as it has made easier to fast create a web application.
+Using swagger-ui.html endpoint we can rapid test backend service inside browser - we do not need postman, curl or SoapUI for it.
+Taking part in this project was a great opportunity for me to expand not only technical abilities but also my multi-tasking skills, managerial as well as organizational skills. ~**WIKTOR MURASZKO**

 e) RESOURCES